 To achieve the above stated goals, the Course Objectives for English 091 are as follow:

-· Focus and narrow ideas from prewriting.
+· Focus, refine, and develop ideas from prewriting.

 · Compose well-organized, source-based short essays.

-· Provide adequate support for thesis statements.
+· Provide adequate support for thesis statements by ussing explanation.

 · Revise own writing to make it unified, coherent and well-developed.